testpassword/Internal-scripts/README.md

 ## 1. Apply

-Run [apply.reg](apply.reg) as administrator and restart explorer.exe or restart your computer to get new menu.
+Run [apply.reg](new_win10_start_menu/apply.reg) as administrator and restart explorer.exe or restart your computer to get new menu.

 ## 2. Undo

-Run [undo.reg](undo.reg) as administrator and restart explorer.exe or restart your computer to return old menu.
+Run [undo.reg](new_win10_start_menu/undo.reg) as administrator and restart explorer.exe or restart your computer to return old menu.

+# Team Viewer patcher

+After execution this scripts, Team Viewer private usage warning window will no longer appear.

+# Copy all

+Copy all data from with metainfo exclude `pattern` arg paths.
+Required installed [sudo](https://github.com/gerardog/gsudo) for Windows.

+# Normalize dates

+This script was used to edit the file metadata: the file creation date was set equal to the modification date after copying without saving all the metadata.

+# PDFMerger

+Merges several pictures or pdfs into one pdf.